JoshEllison/Campground_Ratings/README.md

 A yelp style site for campers and outdoor enthusiasts.
 Find information and what others think about camping spots to plan your next trip!

 # Technology Used
-Javascript, Express, Node.js, Bootstrap, CSS.
+Javascript, Express, Node.js, MongoDB, Bootstrap, CSS.

 NPM packages:
 - body-parser, express, express-session, method-override, mongoose, passport, passport-local, passport-local-mongoose.